alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 [^10]: Fundamentally, there is nothing preventing a scene from having
-    characters with inconsistent names, or contradictory beliefs (liberties that can be found in more contemporary absurdist theater.
+    characters with inconsistent names, or contradictory beliefs (liberties that can be found in more contemporary absurdist theater).
     Yet we still seem to rely on what we are used to from the real world.